 Sofia can be reached within a couple of hours, and you can enjoy the many cultural highlights, shopping, and sightseeing opportunities on offer, and then head back to Bansko in the evening.
-Alternatively, the town of Plovdiv and its Roman remains is within close day trip reach, as well as Rila Monastery, which is one of the largest and oldest in the region.
+Alternatively, the town of Plovdiv and its Roman remains are within close day-trip reach, as well as Rila Monastery, which is one of the largest and oldest in the region.

 If you enjoy a little vino, you’re not too far away from the Bulgarian wine country, so head out to Melnik and enjoy a little wine tasting!
 There are many rural towns and villages around the ski resort, and there are guided tours which take you to the traditional part of the country.
 The small towns of Kovachevitsa, Leshten, and Ognyanovo are the highlights to visit where you will learn about Bulgarian traditions and culture.